Kong/docs.konghq.com/app/konnect/gateway-manager/configuration/vaults/index.md

 You must provide those credentials to the {{site.base_gateway}} data plane directly.
 * Update or modify the secrets in 3rd party vaults.

-Vaults are configurable per runtime group.
-You can't use the same vault across multiple runtime groups.
+Vaults are configurable per control plane.
+You can't use the same vault across multiple control planes.

 ## Supported vaults in {{site.konnect_short_name}}